Jakarta International Stadium: Facilities

 Jakarta International Stadium is built to FIFA standards and is also able to accommodate various non-sporting uses, such as music concerts and art events.
 The stadium complex also has outdoor training fields and is planned to include additional developments.
 The wide pedestrian ramp connects the stadium complex to the nearby BMW Park, a planned agritourist development connecting the stadium complex with the neighbouring Cincin reservoir and urban forest.

 The stadium has three-tiered stands with a total capacity of 82,000 spectators.
 The total height of the stadium is 73 m tall, making it one of the tallest stadiums in the world.
 The stadium façade features a tiger-striped-styled pattern that references Persija's color and mascot, while the stadium shape itself is inspired by traditional Betawi clothing.

 The stadium's playing field is 105 x 68 m per FIFA regulations, and uses a hybrid grass surface.
 The hybrid grass is a combination of zoysia matrella grass and Limonta Mixto artificial turf imported from Italy that is also used in the outdoor training fields.
+However, while preparing for the 2023 FIFA U-17 World Cup, FIFA released an inspection report which revealed that the grass is not up to the FIFA Standard.
+This prompts the Government to re-evaluate and consolidate in order to improve access and infrastructure to the stadium.
 It is the first football stadium in Indonesia to have a semi-artificial surface.
 Both training pitches and the main pitch were all constructed by PT.
 In an unorthodox approach to field maintenance, pied stilt birds are let out daily to eat pests, avoiding the need for pesticides.

 The retractable roof is made of an ETFE membrane and is 100 m long.
-It is also be the first football stadium to have a retractable roof in Indonesia and the second football stadium in Southeast Asia to feature a retractable roof after Singapore National Stadium.
+It is also the first football stadium to have a retractable roof in Indonesia and the second football stadium in Southeast Asia to feature a retractable roof after Singapore National Stadium.